Last Updated on by

 In this recipe I have layered some strong flavours on top of the parmesan crisps, and honestly, these treats are gorgeous!
 They taste like spring!
 Serve at a dinner party with some bubbles, or do what I did, bake them up on a dreary grey day for a light tasting treat.
 The parmesan crisps aren’t brittle, meaning you can scoop them straight into your face with no mess!

-If you are looking for more canape ideas, check out my Meatball Cupcakes!
+If you are looking for more canape ideas;

-- 60 g grated parmesan don't use the pre-grated stuff as it's too dry
+- 2.1 ounces grated parmesan don't use the pre-grated stuff as it's too dry (60g)

 - 4 stems of fine asparagus